 Please send your request for approval for the opening of a Collection Station using the Notification Form for Blood Collection to:

 Department of Public Health

-To change the location of your Collection Station, please complete and send the Notification Form for Collection Stations (DOC) to DPH at the address listed above.
+To change the location of your Collection Station, please complete and send the Notification Form for Blood Collection to DPH at the address listed above.
 The new location must be approved by DPH prior to providing services.

 To close an approved Collection Station, the licensee or director of a laboratory must notify DPH in writing immediately when an approved Collection Station operations are about to terminate.
-Please include the Notification Form for Collection Stations (DOC).
+Please include the Notification Form for Blood Collection.

 Written correspondence should be sent to the address listed above.
 Please include the location where the records will be stored, the person who will be responsible for the records, and the effective closure date.